gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_062_runway_prompt.md

-## Runway Prompt – Scene 062: The Reaction Chamber
+# Runway Prompt – Scene 062: The Reaction Chamber

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Visual Style Prompt**:
 A sleek, high-ceilinged side chamber within the Chancellery—formerly used for internal coordination, now repurposed for historic recalibration.
 The space exudes understated power: brushed steel, acoustic paneling, and tall windows filtering soft Berlin light.
 The air still hums from the Chancellor’s unprecedented endorsement.
 Florentine and Liesel stand near a translucent projection wall, where a murmuration of starlings remains frozen mid-flight—each node a symbolic societal pressure point.